Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 • Models must demonstrate that they can meet six eligibility criteria (outlined below) by scoring at least 65% across the criteria

-• A panel will be required to endorse a model who does not fall into one of the four model categories
+• A panel will be required to endorse a model that does not fall into one of the four model categories.

 • The model may submit their visa application online under the Temporary Work – Creative Worker Visa route and wait for a decision from UK Visas and Immigration (UKVI) or under the Permitted Paid Engagement route